Bhagavad Geeta: Chapter 1, Verses 24–37

 etānna hantumicchāmi ghnato’pi madhusūdana,

 Arjuna continues with his argument, feeling that he may not have expressed his case strongly enough.
-He says that he would not want to kill his relatives, even to win the three worlds of the universe, and much less so for the mere Hastinapur kingdom.
+He says that he would not want to kill his relatives, even to win the three worlds of the universe.
+He would not want to do it, even less, for the mere Hastinapur kingdom.

 Chapter 1, Verse 36